brittni-and-the-polar-bear/generative-art-library/docs/palettes/add-new-palette.md

 [Table of Contents](#table-of-contents)

-# Step 5: Export the Color from the `index.ts` File
+# Step 5: Export the Palette from the `index.ts` File

 In the `index.ts` file in the same category directory, add a statement to export the palette.<br/>
 **Example:** `export * from './brittni';`